drgnfrts/ura-llm-search/data/DC-cleaned-md/gross-floor-area/GFA/Privately-OwnedPublicSpacesPOPS.md

 ### Access and Location

 The public space should be located at the first storey with a frontage onto a major street or pedestrian thoroughfare.
 The public space frontage should be open and unobstructed to allow for easy pedestrian access and be highly visible from the adjoining street or pedestrian thoroughfare.
-The access and circulation within the public space should be barrier-free and comply with BCA’s universal design guidelines.
+The access and circulation within the public space should be barrier-free and comply with BCA's universal design guidelines.

 ### Public Seating and Amenities